 - Woolseyism: The English and Portuguese versions of the game have very different texts, the English version has much more puns and memes while the Portuguese version uses more slang.

 - The English version also has many glaring typos and mistakes.
 Those are intentional to give the feeling of "Blind Idiot" Translation that old Sentai shows had.

 - Taken to it's maximum extreme when one of the bosses, Ironing Man says in the Brazilian version: "I was going to make a pun now but i don't think it works in Portuguese."

-- Taken Up to Eleven level when in the Portuguese version, the last boss says "Welcome to die!"
-IN ENGLISH, then Techie complains about what the hell the localization team was thinking and that no one will get the joke.
+- Taken Up to Eleven level when in the Portuguese version, the last boss says "Welcome to die!" in English, then Techie complains to the localization team that no one will get the joke.